Louisville & Nashville Railroad Co. v. Mottley: Opinion of the Court

 The Supreme Court, in an opinion by Justice Moody, dismissed the case for lack of jurisdiction.
 There was no diversity of citizenship, and no grounds for federal question jurisdiction where the Mottleys only sought to have their contracts enforced.
 They anticipated that federal questions might be raised in defense against their suit, concerning the Hepburn Act, but that was insufficient to satisfy the federal question requirement.
 The only way a party can get federal question jurisdiction is if the federal question arises in the plaintiff's well-pleaded complaint.

-It is important to note that this holding was an interpretation of jurisdictional statutes rather than of the Constitution's Article III.
+This holding was an interpretation of jurisdictional statutes rather than of the Constitution's Article III.
 That is, "arising under" for Article III purposes is broader than the well-pleaded complaint rule.
 It is well-established that Congress may grant lower federal courts less than the totality of Article III's possible federal question jurisdiction; for example, before 1980, federal question jurisdiction had an amount in controversy requirement, similar to the requirement that still exists in diversity cases.
 By analogy, jurisdiction premised on diversity of citizenship in Article III is broader than the modern "total diversity" requirement under the jurisdictional statute, 28 U.S.C. § 1332.
 For example, the Class Action Fairness Act allows federal jurisdiction based on diversity of citizenship without total diversity; this is based on Article III's broader sweep.